Church Service Schedule

 Sunday School classes for Nursery through 5th grade take place on Sunday mornings at 10:00 AM.
 Child care for infants and toddlers is also available.

-All Saint’s Sunday ~ Holy Communion
+Epiphany Sunday - Holy Communion

 Rev. Bob Faulhaber preaching